-Solenoids are essential components used in countless modern systems because they convert electrical energy into mechanical movement.
+Many beginners ask, “what is a solenoid?”
+A solenoid is an essential component used in countless modern systems because it converts electrical energy into mechanical movement.

 From cars and washing machines to smart locks and industrial automation, solenoids play a major role in everyday technology.
 Although the term may sound technical, the concept is surprisingly simple once explained clearly.